 You should also decide whether you will decorate the inside of your new space yourself or if you want your installer to do that for you if that is an option that they offer.
 You could save yourself some money by doing it yourself, but it will require more time and effort on your part.
 When going into any extension project, having a contingency budget is also advised as groundwork can sometimes bring up unexpected challenges and costs.

 It is always advisable to get a property valuation prior to buying a conservatory.
 This will help you to understand the current value of your home as well as the estimated value once you add on your new glass structure.
 The value that is added will all depend on the type, size and style of the structure that you add and what it adds to your property in terms of function and space.
 It’s also worth noting that a glass extension can add up to 7% more value to your home if you create a space that is useful, sympathetic to your current home style and that blends in well with the surroundings, area and other properties on the street.
 Knowing the kind of value your proposed glass room will add, will also help you to set a budget, as investing more than the value gained is inadvisable.
 On the flip side, investing a little more than planned and changing the type of structure you were going to add, may see you gain a larger amount of equity in your home.

 5. Planning permission

 Our team at Room Outside have been designing and building custom high-quality conservatories for over 5 decades.
-We have the know how and experience to help you choose and create your dream glass room, no matter your requirements or preferred style.
-We can offer a full-service approach managing everything from the design and build through to painting and decorating.
-Take a look at our gallery of past project to see the quality of our work and get inspiration for your project.
+We have the know-how and experience to help you choose and create your dream glass room, no matter your requirements or preferred style.
+We can offer a full-service approach to managing everything from the design and build through to painting and decorating.
+Take a look at our gallery of past projects to see the quality of our work and get inspiration for your project.
 We would be happy to discuss your project further and offer a no-obligation quote.